Notes on the Geography of Northern India: Gurgaon

 Still, those methods work.
 Don't believe us?
 Stop by and see us.

-Does anyone think that Old Gurgoan survives?
+Does Old Gurgoan survives?
 It does, sort of.
 Here's the old town-center park.

-It faces a street that's wide but not up to the town's new image.
+It faces a street that's not up to the town's new image.

 Informal shops settle in where they can.